ortelius/dev-env-setup/README.md

 - [LocalStack Quickstart](https://docs.localstack.cloud/getting-started/quickstart/)
 - [Localstack Serverless Plugin](https://github.com/localstack/serverless-localstack)
 - `IMPORTANT` If you are port forwarding remember to use the node port - e.g. http://localhost:53282
-- You can get the node port in Octant under `Namespace Overview -> Discovery & Load Balancing -> Services -> localstack`
+- You can get the node port in Octant by referring to this image [Octant Port Forward to the S3 Endpoint](#octant-port-forward-to-the-s3-endpoint)

 #### [AWS CLI Local](https://github.com/localstack/awscli-local)
 - This package provides the awslocal command, which is a thin wrapper around the aws command line interface for use with LocalStack.